-There’s are numerous beaches on Lamma Island.
+There are numerous beaches on Lamma Island.
 And no matter which side of the island you’re on, there are a couple of beaches a short walk away from you.

 I have a dedicated post on the best beaches on Lamma Island that should serve as a comprehensive guide on this topic.

-There are a couple of low-budget hotels located very close to Yung Shue Wan as you get off the ferry.
-The Bali Holiday Resort is a great option but if you’re looking for a hotel right on the beach, check out Concerto Inn at Hung Shing Ye Beach.
+There are a couple of budget hotels located very close to Yung Shue Wan as you get off the ferry.
+The Bali Holiday Resort is a great option for those who want to stay right amid all the action.

 The Ultimate Guide To Lamma Island